AWS

 crabbox warmup --provider aws --target windows --windows-mode wsl2

 AWS Linux defaults to Spot.
-Use --market on-demand for one lease when Spot is blocked or when an account only has On-Demand quota. capacity.fallback can fall back to On-Demand after Spot capacity/quota failures when configured.
+Use --market on-demand for a single lease when Spot is blocked or when an account only has On-Demand quota.
+Set capacity.fallback: on-demand (or CRABBOX_CAPACITY_FALLBACK=on-demand) to fall back to On-Demand automatically after Spot capacity/quota rejections.

-Crabbox tries ordered instance candidates for the requested class.
-Explicit --type is exact: if EC2 rejects it, Crabbox fails clearly instead of silently choosing another type.
+Crabbox tries an ordered list of instance candidates for the requested class (below).
+An explicit --type is exact: if EC2 rejects it, Crabbox fails clearly instead of silently picking another type.
+During capacity incidents, prefer standard or fast; beast starts at 48xlarge candidates and can request up to 192 vCPUs before fallback.

 AWS Linux